stratosphereips/NetSecGame/README.md

 2. loads the network configuration from the config file
 3. reads the defender type from the configuration
 4. creates starting position and goal position following the config file
-5. starts the game server in specified address and port
+5. starts the game server in a specified address and port

 ### Interaction with the Environment
 When the game server is created, [agents](https://github.com/stratosphereips/NetSecGameAgents/tree/main) connect to it and interact with the environment.
 In every step of the interaction, agents submits an [Action](./docs/Components.md#actions) and receives [Observation](./docs/Components.md#observations) with `next_state`, `reward`, `is_terminal`, `end`, and `info` values.
-Once the terminal state or timeout is reached, no more interaction is possible until the agent asks for game reset.
+Once the terminal state or timeout is reached, no more interaction is possible until the agent asks for a game reset.
 Each agent should extend the `BaseAgent` class in [agents](https://github.com/stratosphereips/NetSecGameAgents/tree/main).

 ## Configuration
-The NetSecEnv is highly configurable in terms of the properties of the world, tasks and agent interacation.
+The NetSecEnv is highly configurable in terms of the properties of the world, tasks, and agent interaction.
 Modification of the world is done in the YAML configuration file in two main areas:
-1. Environment (`env` section) controls the properties of the world (taxonomy of networks, maximum allowed steps per episode, probabilities of success of actions etc.)
+1. Environment (`env` section) controls the properties of the world (taxonomy of networks, maximum allowed steps per episode, probabilities of action success, etc.)
-2. Task configuration defines the agents properties (starting position, goal)
+2. Task configuration defines the agents' properties (starting position, goal)

 ### Environment configuration
 The environment part defines the properties of the environment for the task (see the example below).
 In particular: